morrownr/8812au-20210820/README.md

 - Best location for the WiFi router/access point: Near center of apartment or house, at least a couple of feet away from walls, in an elevated location.
-You may have to test to see what the best location is in your environment.
+You may have to test to find the best location is in your environment.

 - Check congestion: There are apps available for smart phones that allow